grpc/proposal/L52-core-static-method-host.md

 ## Rationale

 `method` and `host` are reffed for every call.
-Doing an atomic fetch-add per call is quite expensive, and truly unnecessary since the strings can be easily kept alive while the channel is alive.
+Doing an atomic fetch-add per call is quite expensive, and truly unnecessary since the strings can easily be kept alive while the server is up.

 ## Implementation